splendidcomputer/cora_project/README.md

 ### Classical Machine Learning approaches

-The comparison of the prediction results using classical machine learning modles can be found through the following link:
+The comparison of the prediction results using classical machine learning modles can be accessed through the following link:

 * [Comparsion of the Classical Machine Learning results](https://github.com/splendidcomputer/cora_project/blob/main/Prediction_Results/ML_Test_ACC.tsv)

-As you can see the among classical machine learning models, non-parametric models perfrom slightly better than the parametric.
+As you can see, among classical machine learning models, non-parametric models perfrom slightly better than the parametric.

 ### Deepl Learning